NU-CEM/phonons_tutorial/README.md

 `CdTe_dielectric` (Step 5): Input and output files to calculate the "ion-clamped" high-frequency dielectric tensor	$\epsilon_\infty$.

 `CdTe_harmonic_vibes` (FHI-aims only): Input and output files for calculating a phonon dispersion using fhi-vibes, which combines many of the steps above into a single workflow.

-`tutorial_clean`: Input files for only, for those who want to follow the tutorial video exactly.
-In this video we do not calculate the born effective charges or dielectric tensor, but use a pre-calculated `BORN` file.
-You will need [ASE](), phonopy and fhi-aims installed on your system.
-The conda dependencies can be found in `environment.yml`.
-In the tutorial we use mpirun to run each calculation with 6 processes.

 ### Other configuration files and scripts